The race is on to get cell-based protein products – meat, seafood and dairy – onto supermarket shelves and into the hands of consumers.

 Marika King, head of Paulig’s venture arm PINC, said: “Mirai Foods is a second-generation player in this field and they have been extremely fast.
 It only took them six months to develop the first prototype and we are very excited to be part of this team’s journey.”

-Amongst the first generation of cell-based meat firms is Israel’s SuperMeat.
+Amongst the first generation of cell-based protein firms is Israel’s SuperMeat.

 Back in January 2018, it announced it had formed a strategic alliance with German poultry giant PHW-Gruppe which would help bring its “clean-chicken products” to market.